Manufacturers of looms and weaving frames – the big overview

 Website: www.louet.nl (Dutch/English/German)

 Special features: Louët stands for modern Dutch design in the weaving and spinning sectors.
-Louët looms often have innovative design features: for example, the "David" (a compact 8-shaft counter-march loom with a forward-leaning shaft movement), the "Spring" (with a spring tension system for even tension), or the "Jane" table loom (lightweight, foldable, 8 shafts).
-Louët products are known for their high-quality workmanship, yet a rather simple, functional appearance.
-In addition to looms, Louët also produces spinning wheels that are popular worldwide (such as the Louët S10, a classic since 1974).
-In 2025, Louet acquired the yarn manufacturer Venne, as well as the weaving machine and spinning wheel manufacturer Schacht Spindle Company (further on our list).
+Louët looms often have innovative design features: for example, the "David" (a compact 8-shaft counter-march loom), the "Spring" (with a spring tension system), or the "Jane" table loom (lightweight, foldable, 8 shafts).
+In 2025, Louet acquired the yarn manufacturer Venne, as well as Schacht Spindle Company.

 EU manufacturer: Yes, in the EU (Netherlands).